What is the nomination deadline?

 Does a company have to nominate itself or can a third-party submit a nomination on a company’s behalf?

-Any entity may nominate itself or be nominated by a third party.
+Any entity may nominate itself, or a third party may nominate a business, Chamber of Commerce, American Chamber of Commerce, or trade association.
 Given the public format of finalist information, third-party nominators should ensure the nominated entity is aware of the application and prepared to participate in awards activities.

 What if my program could fit in multiple categories?

 This is very common as corporate citizenship programs often address societal issues that are intertwined.
 You are not limited in the number of submissions so we recommend nominating the program in each of the applicable categories.
 We do recommend tailoring your answers to address the respective category.
 However, a company can only be a named a finalist in one category.

 What makes a strong nomination?

 Here are a few tips from past winners and judges:

 - Review the quality of the project based on its goals, metrics, and results.